-- · Talk about BOTH sources

-- Talk about the content and provenance.

-- Use your own knowledge to say why the sources are useful and why they
+- Talk about BOTH sources - Talk about the content and provenance. - Use your own knowledge to say why the sources are useful. - For level 4, you HAVE to link the sources together.
+Why may they be useful together?
+The more you can do this in your answer, the better your marks!

-might be limited (less useful)

 This one is worth 12 marks!
 This is quite a lot so it does require quite a developed answer.
-You get more marks for saying why it IS useful than you do for limitations, so keep the limitations part brief!
+You do not get marks for discussing limitations.